Controlled Hunt Applications & Tags

+Each controlled hunt application is assigned a unique seven-digit random number.
+A seven-digit seed number is drawn for each hunt series, which serves as a starting point for determining which applications successfully draw a tag for each hunt within the series.
 For deer, elk, pronghorn and spring bear hunts (Premium Hunts excluded), most tags (75%) are awarded to those first choice applicants with the most preference points.
 The remaining 25% are awarded randomly amongst all first choice applicants, so everyone that applies always has a chance to draw their first choice hunt.
 If tags remain after all first choice applicants have been successful, then remaining tags are distributed randomly amongst all second choice applicants, and so on through fifth choice applicants if tags remain.
 Preference points are not considered in selection of application choices two through five.

 For bighorn sheep, Rocky Mtn goat, and premium hunts, there are no preference points, all tags are awarded based on a random draw.